vedph/cadmus-graph/docs/mappings.md

 Currently the only implementation is JSON-based, so expressions are [JMES paths](https://jmespath.org/).
 This is a very powerful selection and transformation language, which should cover most of the mapping requirements.

-For instance, say you are mapping an event object having an `eid` property equal to some string: you can select the value of this string with the placeholder `@{eid}`.
+For instance, say you are mapping an event object having an `eid` property equal to some string: you can select the value of this string with the placeholder `{@eid}`.

 ### Node Keys (?)